 An Online Option For Everyone

 There are many trends that may be implemented by UX design companies to increase traffic, accessibility, and general interactions with their websites.
 One of the lesser-used trends is a focus on inclusivity, but the potential that this trend offers is massive.
 Improving accessibility and making all users feel included in the minds of the UX designers is a great way to improve customer loyalty and retention on the site in question.
-In the future, inclusion and accessibility is going to become even more important, and developers who begin incorporating elements of this into their designs now will be a step ahead.
+In the future, inclusion and accessibility are going to become even more important, and developers who begin incorporating elements of this into their designs now will be a step ahead.